-Also known as a mastopexy, a breast lift is a cosmetic surgical procedure which involves elevating and shaping the breasts into a more youthful position and contour.
+Also known as a mastopexy, a breast lift is a cosmetic surgical procedure that involves elevating and shaping the breasts into a more youthful position and contour.
 In this procedure, the breasts are lifted on the chest itself, resulting in repositioning of the nipple and areola to a higher location; often reducing the size of the areola which frequently stretches out with age and pregnancy.
+To learn more about a breast lift at our Columbus practice, contact us today.

 Much of the results achieved through a breast lift can be permanent given that the patient will not go through breast feeing again or not likely lose a significant amount of weight following the surgery.
 Even though patients can experience some sagging over time, it will rarely go back to the pre-surgery state.